ANYURU/php-mentorship/readme.md

-# PHP Programming Sessions README
+# PHP Programming Sessions

-This README file provides an overview of the PHP programming sessions, including the folder structure, topics covered in each level, and instructions for using the classes and projects directories.
+This repository contains information and projects from PHP programming sessions.

 ## Table of Contents